Dana94/2019-website/blog/2019-06-23-styling-in-vuejs.md

 Bear with me, these styles will be horribly boring but this is for syntax notes so hopefully you get something out of this.

-This is the one the examples will be referencing.
+This is the data the examples will be referencing.
 ```js
 export default {
   name: "app",